Our fascination with cool offices continues. This time, we are attracted to a Victorian building in Dublin.

 After the 6.5 million Euro (about $8.2 mil.
 US) renovation, the grand scale, elegance and drama of a private gentlemen’s club are still intact, and the unseemly practicalities of air conditioning, IT and plumbing are discreetly and stylishly hidden behind cabinetry and other structures.

 Reinforcing and restoring the best parts of the building has left, for example, the grand Portland-stone staircase as the central eye-catcher at the entrance, and given the staff and clients an impressive environment that demands attention.

-We love the ceilings, the exposed brick, and the mirrors and subtle insertions of color in the modern offices.
+We love the ceilings, the exposed brick, and the mirrors and subtle insertions of colour in the modern offices.

 In even the most updated of the spaces, there is some aspect that reminds of the past and shows off the peculiarities of the grand, old building. – Tuija Seipell.